morningred88/AWS/Security_notes.md

 * You can get both private and public SSL certificate from AWS ACM for your domain name.
 Public SSL is free.
 * After you get the certificate, use Route 53 to manage the DNS name.

+### Example of Creating and using the SSL certificate

+* Create a SSL certificate from ACM for you domain name

+* you use Beanstock to deploy an application with high availabilty.
+* Go to Route 53,  you can create a CName record for the URL created by Beanstock, set the website DNS as the one you got SSL certificate.
+* You can also change the certificate by going to ALB HTTPS listener.